 All Nations Int.
 Helps – active

-Trips to this California-based ministry or work with them continues.
+Trips to this Arizona-based ministry has people we have counted as friends for decades.
+Our contact with them has become more limited, but they still provide helpful services to us, we respect their work, and we keep contact with them when we can.
 They concentrate on practical and spiritual helps with disadvantaged people groups around the world and direct a large Isaiah 58-based ministry in Southwest US.
 We still visit our friends when possible and mutually encourage each other.

 Astronomical Observing from a Biblical View (AOBV) – active

 This project is the use of a curriculum on practical astronomical observing from a Biblical point of view (including creation as described in Genesis and various other scriptures).
 We use this as an outreach tool but also as educational training for disadvantaged groups – especially for teachers/children who do not have access to science materials and equipment.
 The curriculum teaches practical observing skills, use of equipment and technical sketching to record observations.
 Kits and instruction are provided disadvantaged groups and ministries.
 Information on the course and related training that is offered can be located here.

 Chinese Church – inactive

 Around 2004 we were asked to assist at a local Chinese church.
 We culminated our formal relationship with them in 2017 as they do not need our assistance.
 We count many of them as our close friends as they continue to minister in a university community and region in Central Virginia.
 We still visit them on occasion.

 Food distribution to the poor and needy started over 15 years ago, peaked in the late 1990s, and decreased until it was stopped in late 2008.
 The experience was invaluable since much disaster relief efforts include tasks that are very similar.